-d.
+a.
 Financial instruments and financial statement presentation

-Section PS 3450, Financial Instruments is effective for government organizations (for fiscal years beginning on or after April 1, 2012) and is effective for governments for periods beginning on or after April 15, 2015.
+Section PS 3450, Financial Instruments is effective for governments for periods beginning on or after April 1, 2016.
 This section provides guidance on the recognition, measurement, presentation and disclosure of financial instruments.
 Derivatives and portfolio investments that are equity instruments quoted in an active market are measured at fair value.
 Other financial instruments may be elected as measured at fair value under certain conditions.

-Concurrent with the adoption of Section PS 3450 organizations must adopt Section PS 1201, Financial Statement Presentation (replacing Section PS 1200) and Section PS 2601, Foreign Currency Translation (replacing PS 2600).
-These new standards require presentation of a new primary statement - the statement of remeasurement gains and losses - reporting various unrealized gains and losses and may also change the accounting for long-term foreign currency monetary items.
+Concurrent with the adoption of Section PS 3450, organizations must adopt Section PS 1201, Financial Statement Presentation (replacing Section PS 1200) and Section PS 2601, Foreign Currency Translation (replacing PS 2600).
+These new standards require presentation of a new primary statement - the statement of re-measurement gains and losses - reporting various unrealized gains and losses and may also change the accounting for long-term foreign currency monetary items.

-e.
+b.
 Other projects